Graduate Programs: FAQs

 I'd like to apply to the MBA program but I cannot submit all materials required at this time.
 Can I submit items separately or must everything come in at once?

-It is not uncommon for applicants to submit their materials as they complete them and not together as a complete packet.
-For applicants that know that one element of their application packet will be delayed, we recommend that they submit all elements as soon as they are complete and then email us to let us know when the remaining element(s) can be expected.
-In that way, frankly, we are on notice of your interest to apply to the program and also know when to expect the remaining elements to make the admission decision.
+All admission materials that we require through Interfolio must be completed before the applicant is considered for admission.
+You do not need to submit all items to Interfolio at once, but these materials are not reviewed until they are all successfully submitted.
+It is not uncommon for students to submit all elements as soon as they are completed, and then email us to let us know when any remaining element(s) can be expected.
+In that way, frankly, we are on notice of your interest to apply to the program and also know when to expect the remaining elements we need to make the admission decision.

 Jump Back To Top